KosmX/emotes-proxy-template/README.md

 ## License

-EmotesAPI is under CC-BY-4.0 License, fell free to include that in your project.
+EmotesAPI is under CC-BY-4.0 License, fell free to include that in your projects.

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.